-Saudi Arabia to host 2034 World Cup.
+Saudi Arabia will host the 2034 World Cup.

-Saudi Arabia was chosen as the host of the 2034 World Cup after no other contenders were in the running.
-FIFA's job now is to assess and confirm the West Asian country's eligibility to host the World Cup.
+Saudi Arabia was chosen to host the 2034 World Cup after no other contenders were found in the bidding process.
+The remaining task for the World Football Federation is to survey and confirm that the West Asian country meets the requirements to host the World Cup.

 Phuong Mai